Heartwood – The Southwest Virginia Artisan Gateway

-The Southwest Virginia Cultural Center & Marketplace (formerly Heartwood) is a visitor center, music venue, artisan marketplace, and community space located in beautiful Southwest Virginia in Abingdon, Virginia and is the gateway to regional craft, music, food outdoors and local culture.
+The Southwest Virginia Cultural Center and Marketplace (formerly Heartwood) is a visitor center, music venue, artisan marketplace, and community space located in Southwest Virginia in Abingdon, Virginia and is the gateway to regional craft, music, food outdoors, and local culture.

-The Southwest Virginia Cultural Center & Marketplace is the largest effort to market Southwest Virginia as a single, unified destination to benefit the economy of the entire region.
+The Southwest Virginia Cultural Center and Marketplace is the largest effort to market Southwest Virginia as a single, unified destination to benefit the economy of the entire region.
 The building and its combined initiatives will contribute to a sustainable economy by highlighting the unique natural assets of the region with the purpose of attracting tourism and high-end creative economy businesses.
-The facility serves as the cultural and entrepreneurial introduction to the counties of Bland, Buchanan, Carroll, Dickenson, Floyd, Franklin, Giles, Grayson, Lee, Montgomery, Patrick, Pulaski, Russell, Scott, Smyth, Tazewell, Washington, Wise, and Wythe, and the cities of Bristol, Galax, Norton and Radford.
+The facility serves as the cultural and entrepreneurial introduction to the counties of Bland, Buchanan, Carroll, Dickenson, Floyd, Franklin, Giles, Grayson, Lee, Montgomery, Patrick, Pulaski, Russell, Scott, Smyth, Tazewell, Washington, Wise, and Wythe, and the cities of Bristol, Galax, Norton, and Radford.

 Opened in 2011, the SWVA Cultural Center was inspired by the spirit and character of Southwest Virginia.
 Elements of agricultural buildings and structures, native to the settlers of the area, served as the inspiration for a distinctive and dynamic building.
-Designed by award-winning architects, Spectrum Design of Roanoke and built by MB Contractors, Inc., the 29000 sqft building sits on eight acres alongside Interstate 81.
+Designed by Spectrum Design of Roanoke and built by MB Contractors, Inc., the 29000 sqft building sits on eight acres alongside Interstate 81.
 The LEED Registered building features artisan galleries, a cafe with locally supplied organic / farm-to-table fare, video portraits of musicians, craftspeople, and places to visit.
-Multiple maps of the region will highlight destinations for visitors and those considering relocation to our area.
+Multiple maps of the region highlight destinations for visitors.
 The center showcases exhibits and demonstrations by local artisans and serves as a major venue on the Crooked Road Music Heritage Trail, complete with professionally produced musical performances.
 The building houses the offices of the Friends of Southwest Virginia, the Cultural Heritage Foundation, 'Round the Mountain: Southwest Virginia's Artisan Network and The Crooked Road, Virginia's Heritage Music Trail.